u-blox/u-blox-sho-OpenCPU/zephyr/boards/u-blox/ubx_evknorab2/doc/index.rst

 The ``ubx_evknorab2/nrf54l05`` board is a modified version of the :zephyr:board:`ubx_evknorab2/nrf54l15` that enforces the limitations imposed by the nRF54L05 IC, which is a cost-reduced variant of the original nRF54L15.
+This chipset is included in the NORA-B22 modules.
-Since u-blox does not offer a development kit for the nRF54L05, you can use this board to develop for this IC while using the NORA-B2 Development Kit.
+Since u-blox does not offer a development kit for the nRF54L05, you can use this board to develop for the nRF54L05 IC while using the NORA-B2 Development Kit.

 See `NORA-B2 product page`_ for more information.